I watched five minutes of Good Morning America today, and this is what I saw—

 The media only provokes us and pushes our buttons so that when someone “overreacts,” there’s someone handy to blame, giving our corporate owners all the more evidence of our need for whatever they’re pimping to us.

-I am frustrated, frightened, and chilled to the bone.
+It’s enough to make you frustrated, frightened, and chilled to the bone.

 Please understand the real purpose of what we see and hear, and who profits from it all.